use-ink/ink-docs/versioned_docs/version-5.x/testing/testing-with-live-state.md

 ```

 :::note
-In the example above chopsticks will be mirroring up until block 1 from the substrate-contracts-node.
+In the example above chopsticks will be mirroring up until block 1 from the `substrate-contracts-node`.
 For real world use case you would want to use a different block number and this is the place where you can configure other variables such as a sudo key.
 Read the chopsticks docs for more info.
 :::

 You can either run chopsticks locally by following the instructions here: